ESS registration is CLOSED.

 • lack of bracing on the wood stud walls around the ground floor.

-In addition to the seismic retrofit, the water heater must be properly strapped to reduce the likelihood of water and fire damage, and to protect the water supply.
+In addition to strengthening the above vulnerabilities, the water heater must be properly strapped to reduce the likelihood of water and fire damage and to protect the water supply.

 *”Garage” is defined as an unconverted, functional garage with a garage door opening.